Toward a foundation model for heavy-ion collision experiments based on point-cloud diffusion

 The reverse diffusion kernel $\tilde{q}_\theta(\mathbf{x}^{(t-1)}_i | \mathbf{x}^{(t)}_i, z) $ is parameterized by a neural network with parameters $\theta$.
 This network is trained to learn the noise added in the previous timestep and to remove it at each step in the reverse diffusion process.
 The reverse diffusion kernel is thus also modeled as a Gaussian distribution given by

 where $\mu_{\theta}$ is the de-noised mean as predicted by the network based on the current state $\mathbf{x}^{(t)}_i$, the time step $t$, and the latent vector $z$.
 This event generation process in \emph{HEIDi} is illustrated in figure \ref{traj}.
+For more details on \emph{HEIDi}'s network structure, see \cite{OmanaKuttan:2025fqc}.

-After training, 50,000 events were generated using both UrQMD and \emph{HEIDi} to evaluate the performance of the generative model.
+After training, 50000 events were generated using both UrQMD and \emph{HEIDi} to evaluate the performance of the generative model.
 These tests aim to quantify the model's ability in capturing the underlying physics of the HIC events and produce realistic point clouds that are consistent with the features of UrQMD generated events.

 \emph{HEIDi} generates a list of particle vectors with 26 different hadrons species, representing the complete output of a collision event.
 The mean multiplicites of various hadrons from events generated by \emph{HEIDi} are compared to those from UrQMD in figure \ref{meanmulti}.
 Evidently, the model accurately learns the differences between the multiplicities of various hadron types in the training data.